Frequently asked questions about Storj DCS.

 The default usage limits may not be suitable for all projects.
 Usage limits may be increased for paid tier accounts.
 A valid credit card or a sufficient balance of STORJ token relative to the usage limit increase requested as the payment method must be added before a usage limit request form may be submitted.
 Please note that you will be required to verify email address on account by making a help desk account before requesting a limit increase.

-For detailed information on how to remove a credit card from the Storj DCS service, please see Deleting a Payment Method under the Billing & Payment section of this documentation.
+For detailed information on how to remove a credit card from the Storj DCS service, please see Deleting a Payment Method under the Payment Methods section of this documentation.
 Please note that a valid payment method must be maintained on a paid tier account.
 You may be required to submit a support request as part of the payment method removal process.

 Buckets can be created and deleted using the S3-compatible gateway, CLI, or Go library.
 For detailed information on how deleting a bucket works on Storj DCS, please see the appropriate section of this documentation:

 The process to eliminate service usage starts with deleting all data from the service, including all objects and buckets.
 Next, all Access Grants should be deleted.
-Once this is done, the user should submit a ticket to remove all payment methods and delete the account.
+Once this is done, the user should submit a support ticket to remove all payment methods and delete the account.

 For detailed information on how to close your account on Storj DCS, please see the Closing an Account section of this documentation.